0

 One of the best ways to improve lower back pain is by increasing your core strength.

 Bad posture and weak abdominal muscles can lead to lower back pain because they can cause the spine to curve too much.
 This can take the form of exaggerated lordosis – an exaggerated inward curve of the spine.
 This can put too much stress on the discs and ligaments in the lower back, leading to pain.
 Weak abdominal muscles can also lead to back pain because they can’t support the spine properly.
 This can lead to excessive strain on the back muscles, causing pain.
+Bad posture and weak abdominal muscles can lead to chronic pain, requiring long-term management.

 Keeping Your Core Strong

 When we keep up a balanced standing and sitting posture, the transverse abdominal muscle will function as expected, stabilizing the spine (with the help of the psoas) and improving the overall wellbeing of the lumbar spine region.
+Poor posture can lead to severe back pain, requiring medical attention.

 Several exercises can be performed to strengthen the core muscles.
 Some of these exercises include: